iameo/ml-cpt/README.md

 # ML-CPT
 ---

-I made this web app to assist ML begineers, as well as experts to run a model fast with adequate visualization to aid.
+I made this web app to assist ML Beginners, as well as Experts to run a model fast with adequate visualization to aid.

 SUPPORTS ONLY CLASSIFICATION TASKS (for now..)